-In the current school year, a large portion of materials will be provided remotely in the form of instructional videos.
+In the upcoming school year, a large portion of materials will be provided remotely in the form of instructional videos.
 Good thing you can use Explain Everything’s recordable whiteboard for the job!

 In this article, we’ll show you four practical ways to use Explain Everything app to create memorable experiences that effectively foster learning at the same time.
 Learn the techniques of using a whiteboard and see the scientific evidence for why they work as well as they do.